 · Centre-Based Decision Form

-· Any diagnostic or medical reports (e.g. dyslexia, ADHD, ASD, diabetes)
+· Any diagnostic or medical reports (e.g. dyslexia, ADHD, ASC, diabetes)

 · Any other evidence of difficulties you’ve experienced in exams or learning